 How long does it take to get veneers?

 Veneers usually require two appointments spaced a few weeks apart.
 During the first appointment, Dr. Strauss will examine your affected teeth and gather the information needed to create your veneers.
 We will prepare the teeth to receive the veneers and place temporary restorations over the prepared teeth.

 Once your permanent veneers are ready, you will return to the office for a second appointment.
 Our dentist will remove your provisional restorations and bond the customized veneers into place.

 Does it hurt to get porcelain veneers?

 No, the veneers placement process is not painful.
 The affected teeth will be numbed so you do not feel any pain during treatment.

 Our goal is to place veneers that look like better versions of your natural teeth.
 We have the experience and skill to design veneers that blend in with your natural teeth while improving your overall smile.
 We also work with a trusted ceramist and dental laboratory that uses top-quality, lifelike materials.

 Veneers cannot replace orthodontics since they do not move the position or alignment of the teeth.
 However, they can be used as a “quick fix” to conceal very minor problems (i.e., slightly crooked teeth, small gaps in between the teeth) that would normally be treated with orthodontics.

 What is the recovery from getting porcelain veneers?

 There is virtually no recovery downtime after getting porcelain veneers.
 You can go home immediately after your appointment and resume your daily activities.
-You might want to avoid sticky, chewy, very hot or cold foods or beverages for a few days until your teeth adjust to the veneers.
+You might want to avoid sticky, chewy, and very hot or cold foods or beverages for a few days until your teeth adjust to the veneers.